typst-community/tytanic/docs/book/src/reference/tests/regression-tests.md

 Given a directory within `tests`, it is considered a valid test, if it contains at least a `test.typ` file.
 The strucutre of this directory looks as follows:
 - `test.typ`: The main test script, this is always compiled as the entrypoint.
-- `ref.typ` (optional): This makes a test ephemeral and is used to compile the reference document for eahc invocation.
+- `ref.typ` (optional): This makes a test ephemeral and is used to compile the reference document for each invocation.
 - `ref` (optional, temporary): This makes a test either persistent or ephemeral and is used to store the reference documents.
   If the test is ephemeral this directory is temporary.
 - `out` (temporary): Contains the test output document.